Your Baby's Ideal Bedtime By Age: A Guide For Parents

 Second, your newborn needs to eat quite often!
 Because of that, they don’t usually sleep for longer than two to four hours at a time.

-Newborns won’t really get into a sleep pattern, and that’s okay.
+Newborns won’t really get into a sleep pattern, and that’s OK.
 At this stage, keep them comfortable, well-fed, and freshly diapered when they’re not sleeping, and your baby is good to go.

-Since they’re fresh out of the womb, make them feel secure as they snooze by wrapping your little one in an Organic Swaddle Blanket.
-These versatile blankets are made with 100% breathable organic cotton muslin to provide gentle, ultra-soft comfort.
+Since they’re fresh out of the womb, make them feel secure as they snooze by wrapping your little one in an organic swaddle blanket.

 How many hours do newborns actually sleep?
 Around 16 or 18 hours in every 24-hour period.
 For more information about your newborn’s sleep schedule and patterns, click here.